amaanvania/Book-Store/README.md

-# Book-Store Back-End
+## Book-Store Back-End

-Book-Store created with Spring-Boot & React which supports:
+This project features an e-commerce Book-Store created with Spring-Boot & React which supports:

 * Account registration and login
 * Password Encryption